roahmlab/kinova_robust_control/roahm_trajectories/README.md

 4. The position ends at a provided parameter q1.
 5. The velocity ends at 0.
 6. The acceleration ends at 0.

+This is basically a trajectory that tells the robot to **reach and stop at** a particular position starting from a certain initial condition.
+This is the **most commonly used** trajectory in most applications.

 Number of parameters: 4 * num_joints (4*7 = 28 for Kinova-gen3)